JorenRothman/uploads-sync/README.md

-`wp uploads clean`.
+`wp uploads clean resized`.
 This command can be used to clean the uploads folder.
+The command does not accept any arguments.

+`wp uploads clean db`.
+This command is used to remove all attachments from the database.
 The command does not accept any arguments.